 - Look at energy-saving alternatives when it comes to powering your office.

 - Go paperless and use the cloud.
 Switch from sending paper payslips to provide self-service payroll systems, for example, or reduce office space by consumption through increased remote working.
+Small business accounting software and payroll software can help make this switch easier.

 - Re-examine your production processes and design new environmentally friendly packaging types or work with suppliers that offer them.